 Most people unfamiliar with the operation of an engine assume that when the spark occurs, the fuel and air in the cylinder simply explodes, kind of like a stick of dynamite.
 In reality the combustion event is a relatively slow and smooth process where a flame front propagates out from the spark plug, combusting the unburnt fuel and air ahead of it as it moves through the combustion chamber.
 Under normal combustion conditions the flame front may move at anywhere from 0.5 to 80 metres per second depending on the engine design, fuel type, air fuel ratio and engine speed.
 The result is a relatively smooth and gradual rise in pressure inside the cylinder.
 We are aiming to start the spark event so that the peak cylinder pressure is achieved approximately 16 degrees ATDC, where we can achieve maximum mechanical leverage on the crankshaft, and hence maximum torque.
 This is the aim of adjusting the ignition advance.
 In some cases though we will encounter knock before we reach MBT and in this situation we refer to the engine being ‘knock limited’.

-Knock, or detonation as it’s also known, as is an abnormal combustion condition that occurs after the spark has initiated combustion.
+Knock, or detonation as it’s also known, is an abnormal combustion condition that occurs after the spark has initiated combustion.
 As the flame front moves through the combustion chamber, the heat and pressure inside the combustion chamber will rise.
-In some instances this increase in heat and pressure can be enough to cause pockets of end gas (unburnt fuel and air) to auto-ignite or spontaneously combust.
-When this occurs, the result is an explosion rather than controlled combustion - Unlike normal combustion, detonation is like a stick of dynamite exploding.
+In some instances, this increase in heat and pressure can be enough to cause pockets of end gas (unburnt fuel and air) to auto-ignite or spontaneously combust.
+When this occurs, the result is an explosion rather than controlled combustion - Unlike normal combustion, detonation IS like a stick of dynamite exploding.
 The flame front speed resulting from knock is supersonic and can travel in excess of 1000 m/s which results in a dramatic and sharp rise in cylinder pressure.
 These sharp spikes in pressure result in the ‘pinging’ noise you can audibly hear.
 This is the result of the structure of the engine resonating in response to the pressure spike, much like you would hear if you hit the engine with a hammer.

 Now we have covered the basics, let’s discuss the belief that knock detection isn’t necessary.
 Remember that it’s the pressure in the cylinder that is being used to create torque at the crankshaft.
 The point where the pressure peak is reached is the key aspect.
-If the pressure peaks too early, this is counter productive - The pressure in the cylinder is fighting the piston as it is still moving up the bore.
+If the pressure peaks too early, this is counterproductive - The pressure in the cylinder is fighting the piston as it is still moving up the bore.
 This is the basis of the theory that knock can be detected solely from the engine’s torque output.
-When knock occurs, the sharp and instant peaks in cylinder pressure are counter productive and hence the overall torque output of the engine will drop, much like if we simply over advanced the ignition timing in an engine that was not knock limited.
+When knock occurs, the sharp and instant peaks in cylinder pressure are counterproductive and hence the overall torque output of the engine will drop, much like if we simply over advanced the ignition timing in an engine that was not knock-limited.

 This theory is sound to some degree and in some engines the engine torque will drop at the onset of detonation.
 In my own experience though, this is the minority of cases.
 In the majority of the time as we advance the ignition timing in an engine that is knock limited, we will still see the torque continue to climb even though the engine is detonating.
 Let’s examine why: